• Skip to main content

 Offer in Compromise (OIC)

-If you’re dealing with financial troubles, you can try an OIC.
-This is when you send in an offer to the IRS to settle your debt, showing them that the amount you offer is all you can afford to pay.
-If they accept, you won’t have to pay part of your original tax bill.
-This method is really only available to those taxpayers who don’t have the means to pay the tax amount owed by the collection statute of limitations and it is highly unlikely that their financial situation will improve.
+Understand that this method is really only available to those taxpayers who don’t have the means to pay the tax amount owed by the collection statute of limitations and it is highly unlikely that their financial situation will improve.
 You must display that you are currently living at or below the allowable financial standards set by the IRS.

 Payment Plan

 With a standard payment plan — or installment agreement — you technically still have to pay off everything you owe.
 However, you can do it over a longer period of time instead of having to pay all at once when it’s due.
 You must have filed the relevant tax returns to qualify.
 You can apply for a long-term payment plan online if you owe $50,000 or less.
-If you owe more, you generally need to file a form to apply along with a financial disclosure.
+If you owe more, you generally need to file a form to apply and potentially a financial disclosure.

 Innocent Spouse Relief

 For married couples who file jointly, you could get something called innocent spouse relief.
 If your spouse underreported their taxes on your joint tax return, and you weren’t aware of this understatement, you could apply for innocent spouse relief.
 This allows you to avoid having a liability for additional taxes owed outside of your own income taxes.
+In a sense, you can think of this as tax forgiveness for joint tax liability with a spouse.

 Tax Return Filing Extension

-You can avoid the failure to file penalty by requesting a tax return filing extension.
+You can avoid the failure-to-file penalty by requesting a tax return filing extension.
 This gives you another six months to get your tax return in.
 However, it doesn’t extend the time you have to pay your taxes.
 So, you’ll still have to make a payment if you owe money by the original deadline.

 Find an Expert for One-Time Tax Forgiveness Assistance